WikiDiggly/Diggly-Back-End/README.md

         $ pip install -r requirements.txt

-You will have to setup Django superuser in order to use the admin site in your browser (see [here](https://docs.djangoproject.com/en/1.9/intro/tutorial02/#introducing-the-django-admin))
+You will have to setup Django superuser in order to use the admin site in your browser (see [here](https://docs.djangoproject.com/en/1.9/intro/tutorial02/#introducing-the-django-admin)).
+Make sure you have mongodb installed prior to creating superuser account. mongodb uses a data directory (typically, /data/db) - you may need to add read/write/execute permissions on that.

+IMPORTANT: Only use Django ver.
+1.5.11 and mongo v3.2.1.
+Other versions have broken compatibility with each other and throw 'valueexception int()' when using /topic/explore/... url

 Next, start Mongodb mongod instance using the following command (see [here](https://docs.mongodb.org/manual/tutorial/manage-mongodb-processes/#start-mongod-processes))